 - I claim this land in the name of the king of England.

 Among Austin’s points in his discussion of performative verbs is that they look exactly like declarative statements, yet they aren’t.
 “I run this meeting” has the same grammatical form as “I adjourn this meeting,” but the first one is declarative while the second is performative.
 One of the consequences of this peculiarity is that unlike regular declaratives, performatives cannot be evaluated for truth or falseness.
 The sentence “You’re happy” can be true or false, but “You’re fired,” if uttered as a performative, is neither true nor false.
 And yet, there must be some way of evaluating the meaning of such a sentence.
 After all, if I walked up to a politician I didn’t like and said, “You’re fired,” my doing so would not in fact terminate that person’s employment, whereas it would if I said it to someone who worked for me.
 Austin used the terms felicitous and infelicitous to describe whether a performative utterance is effective—whether it works.
-If social conventions are followed and my intentions are sincere, a performative utterance will be felicitous.
-If I do not have the authority to use a certain verb performatively in a certain context—or if I’m joking, or acting, for example—the very same utterance will be infelicitous.
+If the involved parties follow social conventions and the speaker’s intentions are sincere, a performative utterance will be felicitous.
+If you do not have the authority to use a certain verb performatively in a certain context—or if you’re joking, or acting, for example—the very same utterance will be infelicitous.

 I Hereby Insult You